Map requests to tenants in a multitenant solution

 A reverse proxy, also referred to as an application proxy, can be used to route HTTP requests.
 A reverse proxy accepts a request from an ingress endpoint, and it can forward the request to one of many backend endpoints.
 Reverse proxies are useful for multitenant applications since they can perform the mapping between some piece of request information, offloading the task from your application infrastructure.

 Many reverse proxies can use the properties of a request to make a decision about tenant routing.
-They can inspect the destination domain name, URL path, query string, HTTP headers, and even claims within tokens.
+They can inspect the destination domain name, URL path, query string, HTTP headers, and even claims within tokens or parts of the request body.

 The following common reverse proxies are used in Azure: